NCAR/finn/README.md

 #### Start Jupyter Notebook from the container

-Once the container is running, we can launch a jupyter notebook using `docker exec`:
+Once the container is running, you can launch a jupyter notebook using `docker exec`:

 ```
 docker exec -it finn jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root --notebook-dir /home/finn